DTC Genealogy: The Golden State Killer Paradigm and GEDmatch Policy

 On 24 April 2018, retired police officer Joseph James DeAngelo was arrested at his Sacramento home and charged with multiple counts of murder.
 DeAngelo was identified as the Golden State Killer, a serial offender responsible for at least 13 murders, more than 50 rapes, and over 100 residential burglaries across California between 1974 and 1986.
 The case had defeated investigators for four decades.
 The technique that finally cracked it was not a conventional DNA database query.
 It was investigative genetic genealogy.

 Law enforcement had held a full DNA profile of the Golden State Killer since the early 1990s, recovered from biological evidence at crime scenes.
-That profile had been searched repeatedly against the FBI's Combined DNA Index System (CODIS) and had produced no match.
+That profile had been searched repeatedly against the FBI's Combined DNA Index System (CODIS), one of the major national DNA databases, and had produced no match.
 CODIS contains profiles from convicted offenders and arrestees; the Golden State Killer had never been convicted of a qualifying offence.
 The break came when the crime-scene profile was uploaded to GEDmatch, a publicly accessible genealogy database populated by consumers who had uploaded their own direct-to-consumer (DTC) genetic test results for ancestry research.

 The GEDmatch search returned partial matches: individuals who shared enough segments of genetic material with the unknown profile to suggest they were relatives of the unknown person, probably at the level of second or third cousin.
 From those partial matches, a team of genetic genealogists built family trees, narrowed the candidate pool using conventional genealogical records (birth certificates, census data, obituaries), applied demographic constraints (age, sex, known California residence), and eventually identified a shortlist of one: Joseph James DeAngelo.
 A discarded coffee cup provided his DNA, confirming the match to the crime-scene profile.
 The arrest followed.

-The Golden State Killer case did not just solve a cold case.
-It introduced a new forensic identification paradigm and triggered a global policy debate about consent, privacy, and the governance of genealogy databases.
+The Golden State Killer case introduced a new forensic identification paradigm and triggered a global policy debate about consent, privacy, and the governance of genealogy databases.

 The starting point is a DNA profile from the crime scene.
 In the Golden State Killer investigation, the technology used was single nucleotide polymorphism (SNP) genotyping, not STR profiling.
-CODIS profiles are built from 20 STR loci, which are optimised for database matching between forensic samples and reference profiles in the convicted-offender index, but STR profiles are not comparable across consumer DTC databases.
-Consumer DTC tests (AncestryDNA, 23andMe, MyHeritage, FamilyTreeDNA) genotype hundreds of thousands of SNPs across the genome, producing what is called a raw data file or an array file.
+CODIS profiles are built from 20 STR loci, optimised for database matching between forensic samples and convicted-offender reference profiles.
+STR profiles are not comparable across consumer DTC databases.
+Consumer DTC tests (AncestryDNA, 23andMe, MyHeritage, FamilyTreeDNA) genotype hundreds of thousands of SNPs across the genome, producing a raw data file or array file.
 Investigative genetic genealogy requires the crime-scene sample to be genotyped for the same SNP array format.

-Verogen's ForenSeq Kintelligence kit, launched in 2020, was designed specifically for this purpose: it targets approximately 10,000 SNPs selected to be informative for kinship inference without requiring the full consumer array format.
-The kit can be run from the same low-quality, degraded samples that are standard in forensic casework.
-Earlier applications of the technique, including the Golden State Killer case, used modified consumer microarray protocols adapted to work with extracted crime-scene DNA and processed through genome-sequencing or array-typing workflows not originally designed for forensic use.
+Verogen's ForenSeq Kintelligence kit, launched in 2020, was designed specifically for this purpose.
+It targets approximately 10,000 SNPs selected to be informative for kinship inference without requiring the full consumer array format, part of the broader MPS-based forensic genetic genealogy paradigm that the DeAngelo case established.
+The kit can be run from low-quality, degraded samples standard in forensic casework.
+Earlier applications, including the Golden State Killer case, used modified consumer microarray protocols adapted to work with extracted crime-scene DNA.

-From those third-cousin matches, the genetic genealogist (in the Golden State Killer case, Barbara Rae-Venter, who had previously used the same technique to identify a victim in a 1981 unidentified-remains case) built upward-and-downward family trees: tracing the matched individuals' lineages up to shared common ancestors, then tracing all descendants of those ancestors forward in time to identify anyone who fit the demographic profile of the Golden State Killer (male, Californian, born approximately 1940 to 1950).
+From those third-cousin matches, the genetic genealogist (Barbara Rae-Venter, who had previously used the same technique to identify a victim in a 1981 unidentified-remains case) built upward-and-downward family trees.
+She traced matched individuals' lineages up to shared common ancestors, then traced all descendants of those ancestors forward in time to identify anyone who fit the demographic profile of the Golden State Killer: male, Californian, born approximately 1940 to 1950.
 The tree-building used publicly available genealogical records: US census data, vital records (birth, marriage, death), newspaper obituaries, genealogy databases such as Ancestry.com, and social media profiles.
 After months of work, the candidate list narrowed to a small number of individuals.
 DeAngelo, whose age, location, and absence from CODIS matched the profile, emerged as the primary candidate.

 The discarded coffee cup is a critical detail.
 Once DeAngelo was identified as a candidate, investigators did not arrest him on the basis of the genealogical analysis alone.
 They collected his discarded DNA covertly from a cup he left at a public place, generated a standard forensic STR profile, and confirmed a match against the Golden State Killer crime-scene STR profile before making the arrest.
 The genealogical analysis was intelligence, not evidence.
-The forensic confirmation was the evidentiary foundation.
+The forensic confirmation was the evidentiary foundation, the same confirmation-then-arrest discipline applied in major biometric casework.

-23andMe, listed on NASDAQ in 2021 and facing significant financial difficulties by 2024 (filing for Chapter 11 bankruptcy protection in March 2025), held approximately 15 million customer profiles.
+23andMe (NASDAQ: ME, filing for Chapter 11 bankruptcy protection in March 2025) held approximately 15 million customer profiles.
 Its policy mirrored Ancestry's: no voluntary law-enforcement access, production only on receipt of valid legal process.
-The company's 2023 data breach, which exposed partial genetic data for approximately 7 million customers through credential-stuffing attacks, raised further concerns about the data-security context in which forensic genetic databases operate.
+The company's 2023 data breach exposed partial genetic data for approximately 7 million customers through credential-stuffing attacks, raising further concerns about the data-security context in which forensic genetic databases operate.

-FamilyTreeDNA, operated by Gene by Gene Ltd. (Houston, Texas), held approximately 3 million profiles by 2024.
-FamilyTreeDNA controversially disclosed in January 2019 that it had been voluntarily cooperating with FBI requests since 2018, allowing law-enforcement queries of its database without customer knowledge or consent.
-Following public backlash, the company introduced an opt-out mechanism allowing customers to exclude their profiles from law-enforcement matching, and later revised this to an opt-in requirement.
+FamilyTreeDNA (Gene by Gene Ltd., Houston, Texas) held approximately 3 million profiles by 2024.
+It controversially disclosed in January 2019 that it had been voluntarily cooperating with FBI requests since 2018, allowing law-enforcement queries without customer knowledge or consent.
+Following public backlash, the company introduced an opt-out mechanism and later revised this to an opt-in requirement.

 GEDmatch, founded in 2010 by Curtis Rogers and John Olson as a free, openly accessible tool for genealogists to cross-compare results across different testing companies, was the platform used in the Golden State Killer case.
 At the time, its default setting allowed all uploaded profiles to be matched against all others, including by law-enforcement users who uploaded profiles.
 By May 2019, GEDmatch's database held approximately 1.2 million profiles.